-Introduction to Fencing (two classes) for children 7 to 12 years old with no fencing experience.
+Introduction to Fencing for children 8 to 12 years old with no fencing experience.
 Fee is $95.

-Beginner Fencing (two classes) for children, 8 to 12 years old, with minimal experience.
-Fee is $180 and includes two private lessons.
+Beginner Fencing (three classes) for children, 8 to 12 years old, with minimal experience.
+Fee is $180 and includes 2 private lessons.

-Intermediate Foil(two classes) for children 10 to 14 years old who have taken more than four beginner classes anywhere and are familiar with right of way.
-Fee is $185 and includes 2 private lessons.
+Intermediate Foil(two classes) for children 10 to 14 years old who have taken more than 1y of beginner classes anywhere and are familiar with right of way.
+Fee is $180 and includes 2 private lessons.

 - Eight Tuesdays (6-7pm) from January 8 to February 26.